Daniel-KM/Omeka-S-module-Thesaurus/README.md

 * [ ] Uninstall vocabulary and resources templates if not used.
 * [ ] Create a data type to store the ascendance or the full path with resource ids and display with multiple links.
 * [ ] Update ascendance of descendants with a single job after batch edit.
+* [ ] Remove the process with pref label / alt label to build select.
+Add an intermediate process.

 Warning